Sanghyuk Moon (문상혁)

 Research

-Quasi-equilibrium model for turbulent prestellar cores
+"Turbulent Equilibrium Sphere" – a new model for turbulent prestellar cores

 A classical model for the structure and stability of prestellar cores is the Bonnor-Ebert sphere (BES).